LoukasPerdikis/Medical_Data/README.md

 ## Conclusion

-Despite poor performance across the board in terms of false postive and flase negative discernment, all of the models did an acceptable job of classifying unseen data.
+Despite poor performance across the board in terms of false positive and false negative discernment, all of the models did an acceptable job of classifying unseen data.
 The poor recall and precision scores could be improved with further analysis and model tweaking, however this is beyond the scope of this project.

 Overall, the Random Forest classifier was the highest performing model, having obtained the best accuracy, precision and ROC-AUC scores, but performing the worst in recall.
 The produced RF model's accuracy and ROC-AUC are deemed sufficiently high for the purposes of the problem statement declared in Section 3.

 # Deployment

 A technical article has been written and published on Medium.
-It can be found [here]()INSERT ARTICLE
+It can be found [here](https://medium.com/@loukas.perdikis/hospital-patient-survivability-a-data-science-project-9e1a67590457)

 **Please note**:
 Medical advice and recommendations should **ALWAYS** be solicited from a qualified medical practitioner.
 This project in no way serves as a medical recommendation or medical advice tool.